pampa-labs/pampa-labs.github.io/docs/technical-writings/posts/mcp.md

 ![MCP Servers](../../assets/mcp_servers.png)

-As shown in the diagram, we can add additional servers to our agent, enabling seamless interactions between them.
-A notable example is the [exa-mcp-server](https://github.com/exa-labs/exa-mcp-server), developed by EXA (Ishan Goswami), which allows performing web searches using EXA Searcher.
+As shown in the diagram, we can add additional servers to the agent, enabling seamless interactions between them.
+A good example is the [exa-mcp-server](https://github.com/exa-labs/exa-mcp-server), developed by EXA (Ishan Goswami), which allows performing web searches using EXA Searcher.

 Finally, as David Soria Parra (the creator of Model Context Protocol) noted on this [X post](https://x.com/lgesuelli_p/status/1866622405340434490), one MCP server can call another, allowing developers to build sophisticated, layered solutions.